pree-dew/modelcontextprotocol-registry/docs/guides/consuming/use-rest-api.md

 ## Building a subregistry
 **Create enhanced registries** - ETL official registry data and add your own metadata like ratings, security scans, or compatibility info.

 For now we recommend scraping the `GET /v0/servers` endpoint on some regular basis.
-In the future we might provide a filter for updated_at ([#291](https://github.com/modelcontextprotocol/registry/issues/291)) to get only recently changed servers.
+In the future we might provide a filter for updatedAt ([#291](https://github.com/modelcontextprotocol/registry/issues/291)) to get only recently changed servers.

 Servers are generally immutable, except for the `status` field which can be updated to `deleted` (among other states).
 For these packages, we recommend you also update the status field to `deleted` or remove the package from your registry quickly.
 This is because this status generally indicates it has violated our permissive [moderation guidelines](../administration/moderation-guidelines.md), suggesting it is illegal, malware or spam.